seanteachesmath/seanteachesmath.github.io/about.md

 layout: default
 title: About
 ---
-# About page
+# About me

-This page tells you a little bit about me.
+Sean teaches math at the University of Central Oklahoma.